medjit/esselqm_server/README.md

 1. Open your terminal.
 2. Navigate to the project directory:
+3. Run the following command to install the necessary npm packages:
+    ```sh
+    npm install
+    ```
-3. Start the server by running:
+4. Start the server by running:
     ```sh
     node server.js
     ```